benroberts999/ampsci/doc/ampsci_input.md

 The general usage of the code is to first use the main blocks to construct the atomic wavefunction and basis states, then to add as many 'Module::' blocks as required.
-Each module is a seperate routine that will take the calculated wavefunction and compute any desired property (e.g., matrix elements).
+Each module is a separate routine that will take the calculated wavefunction and compute any desired property (e.g., matrix elements).
 The code is designed such that anyone can write a new Module (See [doc/writing_modules.md](/doc/writing_modules.md))